leanprover/lean4/doc/declarations.md

 Declaration Names
 =================

-A declaration name is a :ref:`hierarchical identifier <identifiers>` that is interpreted relative to the current namespace as well as (during lookup) to the set of open namespaces.
+A declaration name is a hierarchical [identifier](lexical_structure.md#identifiers) that is interpreted relative to the current namespace as well as (during lookup) to the set of open namespaces.

 .. code-block:: lean